librenms/librenms/doc/Extensions/Fast-Ping-Check.md

 ```

 > **NOTE**: If you are using distributed pollers append the **`-g #`** with the group number of the poller on **ALL**
-> devices that you are running these cheks from, otherwise you will __may__ false up/down status depending on network setup
+> pollers that you are running these checks from, otherwise you will have false up/down status if some pollers can't reach all devices.
+Alternatively, you can just run ping.php on a single node.

 #### Sub minute ping check